 To the extent that owner advances are required, owners should receive HUD approval in advance, especially if the owner expects repayment before the distribution of annual (or semi-annual) surplus cash.
-For those properties with reserve for replacement accounts, funds should be accessed according to current policy in Handbook 4350.1, Chapter 4, for eligible items.
-If the owner is seeking to use reserve for replacement funds for non-eligible uses, approval must be received from HUD field staff in advance.
+For those properties with reserve for replacement accounts and residual receipts accounts, funds should be accessed according to current policy in Handbook 4350.1, Chapter 4 (for reserve for replacement accounts), for eligible items.
+If the owner is seeking to use reserve for replacement and residual receipt funds for non-eligible uses, approval must be received from HUD field staff in advance.